-That was good enough of a recommendation for me so I started and ended my search for a more portable hard drive than my old Maxtor.
+That was good enough of a recommendation for me so I started and ended my search for a safe, reliable portable hard.
+I had used a Maxtor hard drive, but that needed to be powered up with electricity and wasn't as simple to use.

 I like small and this particular model, the WD Passport is easy to carry.